-The sheer size of Harmony of the Seas is astounding; it's easy to forget you're on a ship, especially when you're hanging out on the Royal Promenade, which feels resort-like.
+The sheer size of Harmony of the Seas is astounding; it's easy to forget you're on a ship, especially when you're hanging out on the Royal Promenade, which feels more like a Vegas hotel than a cruise ship.
 It also means you're less likely to feel the waves, a big plus for those prone to seasickness.

-What Harmony of the Seas has in spades is variety, whether you're talking cabins, entertainment or dining.
+What Harmony of the Seas excels in is variety, whether you're talking cabins, entertainment or dining.
 Even cabins in the ship's lowest category are thoughtfully designed and comfortable, with space for relaxing and plenty of storage.
 Likewise, the entertainment onboard, whether small scale, like an acoustic guitarist, or larger than life, like the production of "Grease," is simply outstanding.
-The ship's restaurants offer everything from low-key grab-and-go meals to multicourse, hours-long culinary extravaganzas.
-Quality is fairly varied, as well, and a number of the included restaurant options are just OK, while the venues that cost extra generally are very good.
-If you're going to splurge, dine at 150 Park Avenue.
-If you really want to go all-out, try the wine-pairing dinner there.
+The ship's restaurants offer everything from low-key grab-and-go meals to multicourse, hourslong culinary extravaganzas, though be prepared for a variety of quality with the extra-cost venues generally being much better.

-Children's facilities, especially when combined with the number of activities onboard, are virtually flawless.
-You'll find lots of space for kids of all ages, fun and entertaining programming.
-Parents can spend time playing with their kids all day, then feel comfortable heading off on date night knowing their children are in good hands.
+You'll find lots of space for kids of all ages, fun and entertaining programming and the facilities -- for our money -- are the best at sea.
+Parents can spend time playing with their kids all day and then feel comfortable heading off on date night knowing their children are in good hands.

 If you're happy sharing your cruise vacation with 6,779 other passengers (at full capacity), of all ages and with a lot of families, then Harmony of the Seas is about as good as it gets in terms of activities, entertainment and fun at sea -- throw yourself in, and you'll be kept busy all week.